avinetworks/avi-helm-charts/docs/troubleshooting.md

 Add PVC name into the ako/helm/ako/values.yaml before the creation of the ako pod like

-    persistentVolumeClaim: <PVC-Name> #ako-pvc according to the example
+    persistentVolumeClaim: ako-pvc
-    mountPath: <Path-to-mount-the-storage>
+    mountPath: /log
-    logFile: <log-file-name>
+    logFile: avi.log

-_**How to use the script for AKO**_
+**How to use the script for AKO**

-_Arguments:_
+Usage:

-1. (Mandatory) --akoNamespace (-ako) : The namespace in which the AKO pod is present.
+1. Case 1: With PVC, (Mandatory) --akoNamespace (-ako) : The namespace in which the AKO pod is present.

     `python3 log_collections.py -ako avi-system`

-2. (Optional) --since (-s) : When the pod doesnot use PVC (Case 2), time duration from present to the past during which the logs are needed.
+2. Case 2: Without PVC (Optional) --since (-s) : time duration from present time for logs.

     `python3 log_collections.py -ako avi-system -s 24h`

-_**Output:**_
+**Sample Run:**

 At each stage of execution, the commands being executed are logged on the screen.
-The results are stored in a zip file whose name is of the format:
+The results are stored in a zip file with the format below:

     ako-<helmchart name>-<current time>

-The output will look something like this when everything is fine (Case 1) :
+Sample Output with PVC :

     2020-06-25 13:20:37,141 - ******************** AKO ********************
     2020-06-25 13:20:37,141 - For AKO : helm list -n avi-system